DivyanshuLohani/threads-nest/README.md

-# Threads Clone Client
+# Thread Nest

 ## Overview

-Threads clone with features to post threads, follow other users, and interact with posts.
+Thread Nest with features to post threads, follow other users, and interact with posts.
 This repository contains the client-side application built using React.js.

 ## Features